-Thank you for tuning in to the InViteⓇ Health Podcast.
-You can find all of our episodes for free wherever you listen to podcasts or by visiting www.invitehealth.com/podcast.
-Make sure you subscribe and leave us a review!
-Follow us on Facebook, Twitter and Instagram at InViteⓇ Health today.
-We’ll see you next time on another episode of the InViteⓇ Health Podcast.† [00:14:17]
+[00:14:17] So that is all that I have for you for today.
+I want to thank you so much for tuning in to the InViteⓇ Health Podcast and remember, you can find all of our episodes for free wherever you listen to podcasts or by visiting invitehealth.com/podcast.
+Now, do make sure that you subscribe and you leave us a review.
+You can follow us on Facebook, Twitter and Instagram @invitehealth, and we will see you next time for another episode of the InViteⓇ Health Podcast.† [00:14:17]

 Quercetin And Its Influence on Inflammation, Lung Health & Blood Pressure, Part 2 – InVite Health Podcast, Episode 326

 You’ve heard it before; lowering your blood pressure is essential to living a healthy life.
 But do you know about a clinically studied nutrient called Quercetin that may help?

 Invite Health Podcast, Episode hosted by Amanda Williams, MPH.

 Every single year, a half a million Americans die due to hypertension, which is incredibly problematic.
 Worldwide, when we think about hypertension, it is the leading cause of cardiovascular mortality.
 It’s estimated that 1.5 billion people worldwide suffer from hypertension and in the United States, it is estimated that nearly half of the country’s adults have hypertension, meaning that your blood pressure is elevated.
 This is really, really problematic.